yasirmaxstyle/fgo24-css-chessboard/README.md

-# CHESSBOARD WITH HTML TABLE
+# CHESSBOARD

-This project demonstrate the implementation of html table to make a chessboard.
+This project demonstrate the implementation of html and CSS box model to make a chessboard.

->This project implement CSS constraint, hence you will find some obsolete tags and attributes come into use for styling.

 ## How to run this project
 ### Requirement